robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 symtomatic incidence and compare it to the positive tests by PHA in Stockholm and Uppsala.
 Figures can be generates in batch, or by region.
 ```
-savetofile = false;
 reg = [1] % Stockolm
 IincFac;

-savetofile = true; % the figure names are re-used and we suggest saving.
 reg = [1 2] % Stockholm and Uppsala
 IincFac;
 ```